-The Monroe Doctrine turns 187 today.
+The Monroe Doctrine was first announced on this day in 1823.
 While most Americans have heard of this most famous of foreign policy doctrines, few know that it was born as a bluff based on shrewd diplomatic analysis.

 The context for the Monroe Doctrine was the collapse of Spanish rule in Latin America during the Napoleonic wars.
 With Napoleon dispatched at the Battle of Waterloo and “normalcy” returning to continental politics by the early 1820s, fears arose that Spain might try to reclaim its colonies.
 That prospect especially worried Great Britain.
 British merchants had taken advantage of the collapse of Spanish rule to gain greater access to Latin America’s markets.
 Eager to protect their commercial interests, British officials proposed to President James Monroe in 1823 that the two countries jointly warn European powers against any effort to reestablish colonial rule in Latin America.